ibm-cloud-docs/databases-for-postgresql/dashboard-backups.md

 ## Restoring a Backup

-To restore a backup to a new service instance, click in the corresponding row to expand the options for the backup you want to download.
-Click on the **Restore** button.
+To restore a backup to a new service instance:

+1. Click in the corresponding row to expand the options for the backup you want to download.
+2. Click the **Restore** button.
 A message is displayed to let you know that a restore has been initiated.

-The new service instance will automatically be named "postgres-restore-[timestamp]", and appears on your {{site.data.keyword.cloud_notm}} dashboard when provisioning starts.
+The new service instance is automatically named "postgres-restore-[timestamp]", and appears on your {{site.data.keyword.cloud_notm}} dashboard when provisioning starts.

 You can also use the {{site.data.keyword.cloud_notm}} CLI to restore a backup.